 Broadridge have assisted clients on all facets of due diligence but in recent months, questions on risk scenarios have become more prevalent than any other aspect of establishing or growing sponsored repo – so why?
 While each firm’s nuances for establishing sponsored repo are unique, there are four key trends that are causing recent focus on risk monitoring, exposure and policy-setting:

 Risk Scrutiny Prioritization Driven by Size of Exposure: Any deal type that increases the weight of a firm’s book of business generally is put under a more intense microscope for exposure as it grows, as the risk scrutiny often is commensurate with size.
-Given sponsored repo trading has increased over 50% across the industry in the last year, it stands to reason the domino effect of individual firm’s risk watch dogs keeping an eye on its growth in their portfolios and monitoring the associated risk tolerances is a natural offshoot of this growth.
+Given sponsored repo trading has increased substantially across the industry in the last year, it stands to reason the domino effect of individual firm’s risk watch dogs keeping an eye on its growth in their portfolios and monitoring the associated risk tolerances is a natural offshoot of this growth.

 Covid-Driven Market Volatility: As Covid has unfolded, it has introduced near unprecedented volatility in global markets.
 The pandemic has created a liquidity crisis globally and regulators are introducing relief programs, such as Federal Reserve Bank (FRB) in the U.S., in an effort to avert severe economic downturn.
 Risk teams are responding to the liquidity and other market risk factors that have surfaced since March by adapting their policies and tolerances.
 Given one of the attractive features of sponsored repo is the liquidity relief it offers Sponsored Members, it is not surprising deals have jumped noticeably since March and risk teams will be following this increased exposure in these volatile times even more closely.